vipulnaik/working-drafts/eaf/mainstream-personal-finance-advice-from-an-altruistic-lens.md

 Millennials](https://www.youtube.com/watch?v=xTXc1P8pxac) goes into
 more detail regarding how many months of living expenses an emergency fund should cover.
-In addition to citing Ramsey's 3-6 months, the video narraotr also mentions Ramit Sethi's 6-12 months, and ultimately decides to split it down the middle and target 6 months for a fully funded emergency fund.
+In addition to citing Ramsey's 3-6 months, the video narrator also mentions Ramit Sethi's 6-12 months, and ultimately decides to split it down the middle and target 6 months for a fully funded emergency fund.